CARE: Contrastive Alignment for ADL Recognition from Event-Triggered Sensor Streams: Experiments

 \textbf{Frequency-based Event Filtering (FEF).} Figure~\ref{fig:cairo_filter} illustrates the effect of FEF on the \textit{Milan} dataset.
 The filter discards several sensors—shown in red, yellow and some blue—including "M009", "M006" and "M019" in red box (located in the living room and aisle), as well as "M012", "D003" and "T001" in green box (placed in the kitchen).
 Although FEF eliminates sensors located in the kitchen, which might seem relevant to the "Eat" activity, the triggered frequency of these sensors accounts for less than 7\% of the total sensor activations during "Eat".
 Besides, the accuracy for "Eat" increases from 66.7\% to 80.6\% by using FEF, indicating that the sensors in the green box are not the most important features for this activity.

 Consequently, FEF eliminates sensors that are highly irrelevant to the target activity; however, it may also remove useful information.
 Therefore, an appropriate filtering threshold must be carefully chosen.
 We also test the effect of removing sensors with very low activation frequency.
 As shown in Table~\ref{tab:frequency}, the best performance on \textit{Cairo} is achieved with a 1\% threshold; results obtained without FEF or at higher thresholds exhibit a slight decline.
-This suggests that filtering suppresses spurious noise while preserving salient sensor events, with 1\% threshold providing the best robustness–information balance.
+This suggests that filtering suppresses spurious noise while preserving salient sensor events, with 1\% threshold providing the best robustness–information balance. {To further isolate FEF's contribution, we integrate it into DeepCASAS.
+This boosts accuracy by $\sim$3\% on \textit{Milan} and $\sim$8\% on \textit{Kyoto7}, supporting FEF’s effectiveness and generality.
+In contrast, the gain on \textit{Cairo} is marginal ($<$1\%), suggesting preprocessing alone cannot account for the improvement.
+Collectively, the gains are driven by CARE’s overall design.}

-Together, these ablations confirm that our preprocessing pipeline—hourly temporal binning plus Frequency-based Event Filtering—strikes the right compromise between noise suppression and information retention, providing a clean foundation for downstream multimodal representation learning.
+{We acknowledge that the temporal bin width and frequency thresholds are manually selected, which may limit the generality of the method.
+However, ablations show the method is not sensitive to their choices (accuracy varies by $<3\%$ across datasets), so coarse tuning is sufficient in practice). } Together, the ablations confirm that our preprocessing pipeline—hourly temporal binning plus Frequency-based Event Filtering—strikes the right compromise between noise suppression and information retention, providing a clean foundation for downstream multimodal representation learning.